[3.14] Demigod's Wrath - 90% berserk, Automatic Warcries, 157% character size, Permastun Sirus

 3rd 4 Link: Flesh and Stone - Maim - Dread Banner - Blood and Sand

 This is basically the most efficient use of our sockets for reserving mana to increase our damage.
 Pride is an extremely powerful aura but is socket inefficient as it typically requires an Enlighten in conjunction.
+If you manage to get a -pride mana reservation roll on your amulet, I would highly consider slotting it in!

 Recommended alt qualities